east of woodley - preview

 ‘Makan?’
 The recent arrival raised an eyebrow, unsure what the term meant.

-‘Tiffin… light lunch… you know…?
+‘Tiffin … light lunch … you know…?
 Munchies.’

 ‘Ahh……,’ he breathed in comprehension.
 ‘You must mean with Miss Patricia Ashton, the nurse, and a distant relation of Lady Thomas and the noble house of Montgomery.
 You’d both attended St Nicholas in Victoria Street, I gather?’
 With a knowing grin, Tom quipped, ‘The nuns would have given you hell.
 Or was it the reverse?’

 ‘Why…,’ she uttered with genuine surprise.
 ‘Are you acquainted with Patti?
-I don’t recall hearing your name ever mentioned.’
+I don’t recall ever hearing your name mentioned.’

 ‘With regret, I haven’t had the pleasure of meeting Miss Ashton, but I am familiar with her brother.
 Guy and I were both Oxford Blues.
 Rugger, of course,’ he said, as though the illustrious varsity award existed solely for rugby.